dnth/dnth.github.io/content/blog/training_dl_model_for_cell_counting/index.md

 ### 📖 Wrapping Up
 Congratulations on making it through this post!
 It wasn't that hard right?
-Hopefully this post has made it clear that object detection is not as hard as it used to be.
+Hopefully this post also boosted your confidence that object detection is not as hard as it used to be.
-With many high level open-source package like IceVision, anyone with a little patience can break into object detection.
+With many high level open-source package like IceVision and Fastai, anyone with a computer and a little patience can break into object detection.

 In this post I've shown you how you can construct a model that detects microalgae cells.
 In reality, the same steps can be used to detect any other cells, or any other objects for that matter.

-This is a powerful tool that can come in handy when dealing with computer vision problems.
+Realizing this is an extremely powerful paradigm shift for me.
+Think about all the problems we can solve by accurately detecting specific objects.
+Detecting intruders, detecting dangerous object such as a gun, detecting defect on a production line, detecting smoke/fire, detecting skin cancer, detecting plant disease, and so much more.
+Your creativity and imagination is the limit.
 The world is your oyster.
-Now go out there and use this newly found superpower and make a difference.
+Now go out there and use this newly found superpower to make a difference.

 {{< figure_resizing src="quote_robert_greene.jpg" >}}

 All the codes and data are available on this Github [repository](https://github.com/dnth/microalgae-cell-counter-blogpost).
-If you have any questions, comments, or feedback, I would be grateful if you can leave them on the following Twitter post or [drop me a message](https://dicksonneoh.com/contact/).
+If you find this useful, or if you have any questions, comments, or feedback, I would be grateful if you can leave them on the following Twitter post or [drop me a message](https://dicksonneoh.com/contact/).
 {{< tweet 1511269785010548739>}}